 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Churchyard cross at St Chad's is a medieval stone cross situated within the churchyard of St Chad's Church in Shropshire.
-The monument dates to the medieval period and represents a type of ecclesiastical feature commonly found in English churchyards, serving both spiritual and practical functions within the parochial landscape.
-The cross would have formed a focal point for outdoor gatherings and processions associated with the church.
-It survives as a testament to the religious and social practices of medieval parish communities in Shropshire.
+Churchyard cross, St Chad's churchyard is a medieval monument located in the churchyard of St Chad's Church in Shropshire.
+The cross dates to the medieval period and represents a type of monument commonly found in English churchyards, serving both practical and spiritual functions within the parish community.
+The surviving structure demonstrates the form characteristic of medieval churchyard crosses, which typically served as focal points for gatherings and processions.
+The monument is recorded as a scheduled ancient monument, reflecting its archaeological and historical importance as evidence of medieval parish organisation and religious practice.

 Churchyard cross, St Chad's churchyard is a scheduled monument protected by Historic England under reference 1015888.
 View the official record →

-Churchyard cross at St Chad's is a medieval stone cross situated within the churchyard of St Chad's Church in Shropshire.
+Churchyard cross, St Chad's churchyard is a medieval monument located in the churchyard of St Chad's Church in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015888.

 Churchyard cross, St Chad's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015888.